 When do I have to pay capital withdrawal tax?

-Are you withdrawing pension assets from the 2nd or 3rd pillar?
+Are you withdrawing pension assets from the 2nd or 3rd pillar in Switzerland?
 Then a reduced lump-sum withdrawal tax applies.
 This applies to payouts from pillar 3a, pension funds and vested benefits accounts.
 The tax is levied at federal, cantonal and municipal level.
 If you belong to a religious denomination, a tax is also levied for the church.

-3rd and 2nd pillar withdrawal tax: comparison of the cantons
+Withdrawal tax rates for pillar 3a and the 2nd pillar: comparison of the cantons

 The capital withdrawal tax differs depending on the canton and the amount of capital.
 We have listed the tax rates for lump-sum withdrawals from pension funds and pillar 3a from all cantons, namely municipal, cantonal and federal taxes combined.
 The table can be sorted as desired.